 Agricultural/horticultural consultants with more than five years’ experience usually earn

-As they become more senior, agricultural/horticultural consultants are able to earn bonuses, or a proportion of the income they generate for the business they work for.
+- Senior agricultural/horticultural consultants can earn bonuses, or a proportion of the income they generate for the business.

 What you will do

 Agricultural/horticultural consultants may do some or all of the following: